-Sewing something which makes you want to look at it again and again when you can’t wait to get it out of the cupboard to check it’s still as awesome as when you turned off the sewing machine.
-Well, that is what it is like when you sew a Manhattan top.
-I want to make sure that’s exactly how you will feel, so let’s see how we do that.
+In this blog, you will Learn how to Cut Bias Binding Fast.
+Isn’t it great when you sew something which makes you want to look at it again and again, when you can’t wait to get it out of the cupboard to check it’s still as awesome as when you turned off the sewing machine!.
+Well, that is what it feels like when you sew a Manhattan Top.

 Forget shop bought bias binding!

 Yes, turn away and don’t look back, its time to do it the professional way.
-Making the Manhattan I chose a silk satin, always a good choice provided you don’t throw it into the washer dryer, ever!
-In that case stick with rayon or viscose….
+Making the Manhattan Top I chose a silk satin, always a good choice provided you don’t throw it into the washer dryer, ever!
+In that case stick with rayon or viscose.